georgios-keramidas-lu/debian_patch/README.md

 ## To (re)create a web page to display patching status info
 Run the [patching_status_page](https://github.com/geomidas/macbook/blob/master/ansible/patching_status_pages.yml) playbook

+_This playbook (re)creates a docker container with a webserver written in go and serves all the patching status info for all your host groups._

 Visit the patching status page:

 ![patching_status_page](https://github.com/geomidas/debian_patch/blob/master/patching_stat.png?raw=true)